Buda · Kyle · San Marcos · New Braunfels · Bastrop

 out of your tap

 Water hardness is measured in grains per gallon (gpg).
-The USGS calls anything over 10.5 gpg “very hard.”
+The Water Quality Association calls anything over 10.5 gpg “very hard.”
 Around here, that's every city we serve.

 18gpg